projectatomic/adb-vagrant-registration/README.md

 ## Usage

+The plugin is designed in an registration-manager-agnostic way which means that plugin itself does not depend on any OS nor way of registration. vagrant-registration only calls registration capabilities for given guest, passes the configuration options to them and handles interactive registration.

+That being said, this plugin currently ships only with registration capability files for RHEL's Subscription Manager.
+Feel free to submit others.

 *Note:* This plugin is still alpha.
 Please help us to find and fix any bugs.

-- Only RHEL Subscription Manager is currectly supported.

 ### subscription-manager Configuration